How Much Does a WordPress Website Cost?

 Introduction: What am I paying for?

-Although a website is eventually made up of software code, the development normally represents only a fraction of the cost to you as the customer.
+Although a website is eventually made up of software code, the development normally represents only a fraction of the WordPress website costs to you as the customer.
 The reason is simple: it’s not the code that’s doing the heavy lifting for you as a website owner, it’s the message and the format for the communication to your customers.
 This is the job for a marketing agency or web agency.
 They make sure to understand your needs and match that with the best way to communicate with your customers via the new website, with the ultimate goal to make your business successful.

 Here’s an example of the steps involved that will end up on your bill in one way or the other: